yangli53/sparkify_churn_prediction/README.md

 ## Result

+The mini dataset has 225 unique users with 278,154 valid events and 18 columns.
+The data was collected from Oct 1, 2018 to Dec 3, 2018.
+Given that I only have 2 months of data and there are new registered users and churn users during that, **I decide to use the most recent 10 days of data to predict churn**.
+For nonchurn users, this means 10 days of data before the last event; for churn users, this means 10 days of data before cancellation.
+I excluded users with less than 10 days of data including new users who registered in late Nov and churn users who churned within 10 days of registration.
+Finally, I included 202 unique users (40 churn users) and their most recent 10 days of data.

+After exploratory data analysis, I found that the following features are more promising in predicting churn:
+- user's gender
+- days being a user
+- number of thumbs down
+- number of downgrades
+- number of ads

+I extracted these features and performed necessary feature engineering.

+To create a baseline model, I labeled all predictions as "0" because the number of churn users is small.
+If I predict all of them as nonchurn, I will have relatively better accuracy and F1 score. **The baseline model has an accuracy of 0.82 and an F1 score of 0.75**.
+F1 score is a better metric in this project because the dataset is imbalanced.

+Then I compared three different models based on training time, accuracy and F1 score.
+I decide to choose **random forest** because:
+- it requires the least time to train
+- it performs well as logistic regression or gradient-boosted tree does
+- it generalizes better than gradient-boosted tree

-My analyses focused on the activities during the most recent 10 days.
-The result from the mini dataset indicates that **days being a user, number of thumbs down (in the past 10 days) and number of advertisements (in the past 10 days)** are the top 3 important features in predicting customer churn.
+After hyperparameter tuning, **the final model resulted in an F1 score of 0.88 with 17% improvement from baseline**.
+The plot of feature importance indicates that **days being a user, number of thumbs down (in the past 10 days) and number of advertisements (in the past 10 days)** are the top 3 important features in predicting customer churn.

 My first suggestion for Sparkify is to **launch a 7-day free trial plan** to improve user experience.
 During the trial, the user can enjoy the service without ads.
 At the end of the trial, the user has the option of continuing the service as a paid subscriber or downgrading to the free plan.
 Sparkify can perform an A/B test to determine if this action will reduce customer churn.